-These numbers—which are actually low estimates—reveal that suicide is a significant issue in the world, prompting September to be designated as the Suicide Prevention Awareness Month and September 10 to be World Suicide Prevention Day, set aside “to reach out to those affected by suicide, raise awareness and connect individuals with suicidal ideation to treatment services.”1
+These numbers—which are actually low estimates—reveal that suicide is a significant issue in the world, prompting September to be designated the Suicide Prevention Awareness Month and September 10 to be World Suicide Prevention Day, set aside “to reach out to those affected by suicide, raise awareness and connect individuals with suicidal ideation to treatment services.”1

 Suicide from a Biblical Perspective

 Just as with every other issue of life, we need to understand what God’s Word says about suicide.
-God created man in His image with an eternal soul.
+God created man in his image with an eternal soul.
 As such, we have a special distinction from animals in our consciousness, our relationship with God, and our purpose to reflect God’s glory (Genesis 1:26–27).
-Being created in His image means that we are to reflect God’s attributes, such as His holiness and righteousness (Ephesians 4:24).
+Being created in his image means that we are to reflect God’s attributes, such as his holiness and righteousness (Ephesians 4:24).

-When Adam and Eve ate the forbidden fruit in the Garden of Eden (Genesis 3), they chose to disobey God—they chose death and suffering, but they retained their inherent value as being created in His image.
+When Adam and Eve ate the forbidden fruit in the garden of Eden (Genesis 3), they chose to disobey God—they chose death and suffering, but they retained their inherent value as being created in his image.
 Because their sin tainted their standing before God, they needed to be spiritually transformed by the redemption of Christ—for only through Christ can we bear the true likeness of God (Ephesians 4:24).

-Only an eternity of torment without God waits beyond this life for those who do not trust in Christ’s redeeming work on the Cross.
+Only an eternity of torment without God waits beyond this life for those who do not trust in Christ’s redeeming work on the cross.

 Sadly, because of suffering, people still choose death every day, thinking their lives have no value.
 Though there is no single cause, at the root of many cases of suicide is a person’s inability to handle suffering—be it physical pain, disability, mental anguish, loneliness, failure, social abuse, or other factors.
 Hoping to get relief from their burdens, thousands of people make the tragic decision to terminate their life.
-But only an eternity of torment without God waits beyond this life for those who do not trust in Christ’s redeeming work on the Cross.
+But only an eternity of torment without God waits beyond this life for those who do not trust in Christ’s redeeming work on the cross.

 In Ecclesiastes, God asks, “Why should you die before your time?”
 (7:17).
-Only God knows the end of our time on earth, and until that end He has grace to help us through.
+Only God knows the end of our time on earth, and until that end he has grace to help us through.
 Our heavenly Father thinks thoughts of peace toward us and has a plan for our existence (Jeremiah 29:11).
 Surely that plan is not an early death at our own hand.